ganbarodigital/php-mv-defensive/docs/V1/Exceptions/DefensiveExceptions.md

     GanbaroDigital\Defensive\V1\Exceptions\DefensiveExceptions
      [x] Can instantiate
      [x] Is factory list
+     [x] has factory for BadRequirement newFromInputParameter
-     [x] has factory for BadRequirement newFromRequirement
+     [x] has factory for BadRequirement newFromVar
+     [x] has factory for BadRequirementArgs newFromInputParameter
-     [x] has factory for BadRequirementArgs newFromRequirementArgs
+     [x] has factory for BadRequirementArgs newFromVar
-     [x] has factory for BadRequirements newFromRequirementsList
+     [x] has factory for BadRequirements newFromInputParameter
-     [x] has factory for BadRequirements newFromEmptyList
+     [x] has factory for BadRequirements newFromVar
+     [x] has factory for EmptyRequirementsList newFromInputParameter
+     [x] has factory for EmptyRequirementsList newFromVar
      [x] has factory for UnreachableCodeExecuted newAlert
+     [x] has factory for UnsupportedType newFromInputParameter
      [x] has factory for UnsupportedType newFromVar
+     [x] has factory for UnsupportedValue newFromInputParameter
      [x] has factory for UnsupportedValue newFromVar

 Class contracts are built from this class's unit tests.